 - This means that their strategy is driven by what they have done in the past.

-- Sometimes businesses, especially those that have attempted to use principles of the Total Quality movement, are customer-driven.
+- Sometimes businesses, especially those who have attempted to use the Total Quality movement principles, are customer-driven.

 - They try to develop a business strategy by “being close” and “listening” to the customer.